bitwarden/contributing-docs/docs/getting-started/clients/mobile/android/index.md

 ### Using the Android Emulator

-In order to access `localhost:<port>` resources in the Android Emulator when debugging using Xamarin studio on your mac natively, you'll need to configure the endpoint addresses using `<http://10.0.2.2:<port>`\> in order to access `localhost`, which maps the Android proxy by design.
+In order to access `localhost:<port>` resources in the Android Emulator when debugging using Xamarin studio on your Mac natively, you'll need to configure the endpoint addresses using `<http://10.0.2.2:<port>`\> in order to access `localhost`, which maps the Android proxy by design.

 [xamarin-vs]: https://learn.microsoft.com/en-us/xamarin/android/get-started/installation/android-sdk